How Much Rhodium Is In A Catalytic Converter?

 How Much Rhodium Is In A Catalytic Converter (2)

-What cars have the most rhodium?
+What vehicles have the most expensive catalytic converters?

 • Toyota Prius